Gamerexde/Codedor/README.md

 This script is all for use and it dont have copyright or any bullshit do whatever you want with it!

+## 2.0 Plans
+I got so many plans to 2.0, like GUI touch passpad, Player identity only, auto update, and grapgical configuratuin, like redstone direction, user and password change ect.
+Oh i will be curently working on Game's OS for Open Computer.